 Emmie was born and raised in Jackson, Wyoming where she graduated high school and worked with the Wyoming Game and Fish Department on wildlife management research.
 She is currently an undergraduate at the University of Pennsylvania working toward a degree in Biology, with minors in chemistry and Native American studies.
 She is particularly interested in studying addiction and depression.
 In her free time, she enjoys spending time outdoors: trail running, mountain biking, climbing and fishing.

 Carissa J Lim

-Carissa is a graduate student studying Integrated Product Design at the University of Pennsylvania.
-Carissa was born in Torrance, California and is interested in pursuing a career in healthcare design and innovation.
-In her spare time, she is interested in studying historic buildings, spending time outdoors, and trying new food.
+Carissa studied Architecture and Integrated Product Design, a multidisciplinary graduate program in Engineering, Design, and Business, at the University of Pennsylvania.
+Carissa was born in Torrance, California and is pursuing a career in healthcare design and innovation.
+In her spare time, she loves studying historic buildings, spending time outdoors, and trying foods around the world.

 Natalia A Quijano Carde

 March 2016 — May 2016